 Responsible University Official (RUO)

-At least one staff member, RUO, must accompany students on any off-campus activity.
-Staff are responsible for knowing the University student standards of conduct and the policies as outlined in this communication.
+At least one RUO must accompany students on any off-campus activity.
+The RUO is responsible for knowing the University student standards of conduct and the policies as outlined in this communication.
 The consequences of noncompliance must be made clear to participants, and the RUO must take appropriate action when aware that participants are in violation.
-Staff is trained annually regarding this policy, the sexual harassment policy, ADA guidelines and the University student standards of conduct.
+Staff are trained annually regarding this policy, the sexual harassment policy, ADA guidelines and the University student standards of conduct.

 All health and safety conditions for each program must be assessed.
 Health and safety information must be provided for prospective participants so they can make informed decisions concerning preparation, participation and behavior while on the trip.

 A mandatory orientation must be provided for participants prior to the program and as needed on site.
 Information about safety, health, legal, environmental, political, cultural, and/or religious conditions as they relate to the specific activity, and appropriate emergency response measures must be included.
 Participants should be informed of as much detail about the trip as possible, including any known risks.
 Refer to the Emergency Response Plan and fill this form out before travel commences.
 Expected behavior and provisions for transportation and accommodation must be clearly expressed.
 (The Participant Responsibility form can be used as a guide for orientation information.)

 To download forms, visit the Office of Administration - Travel-related Risk webpage.

 Each participant, or the participant's parent/guardian in the case of a minor, must complete and sign the Release and Indemnity Agreement and the Medical Information and Release form.
 The RUO is responsible for maintaining these records in a manner that ensures timely access to the medical information for each participant in case of an accident or health-related emergency.